getkeops/keops/doc/matlab/installation.rst

 Packaged version (recommended)
 ------------------------------

-1. Download and unzip KeOps library at a location of your choice (here denoted as ``/path/to``)
+1. Download and unzip the KeOps library at a location of your choice (denoted here by ``/path/to``):

 .. code-block:: bash

+    cd /path/to
     wget https://plmlab.math.cnrs.fr/benjamin.charlier/libkeops/-/archive/master/libkeops-master.zip
     unzip libkeops-master.zip

-Note that temporary files will be written into ``/path/to/libkeops/keopslab/build`` folder, so that this directory must have write permissions.
+Note that temporary files will be written into the ``/path/to/libkeops/keopslab/build`` folder: this directory must have write permissions.

-2. Manually add the directory ``/path/to/libkeops`` to you matlab path, see :ref:`part.path`
+2. Manually add the directory ``/path/to/libkeops`` to you Matlab path, as documented :ref:`below <part.path>`.

-3. Test your installation :ref:`part.test`
+3. :ref:`Test your installation <part.test>`.

 From source using git
 ---------------------

-1. clone keops library repo at a location of your choice (here denoted as ``/path/to``)
+1. Clone the KeOps repository at a location of your choice (denoted here by ``/path/to``):

 .. code-block:: bash